Business structures in Australia

-Ever wondered which business structures are popular in Australia? and how they work? (and no, I am not talking about the physical structures you can see in the picture above!).
+Ever wondered which business structures exist in Australia? and how they work?

 There are 4 main business structures in Australia, these are 1) sole trader 2) company 3) partnership and 4) trust.